Tinram/Database-Anonymizer/README.md

 Change any database credentials as needed in *src/Anonymizer/Configuration.php*

-Fill the database with test data (use a tool such as Spawner, or a script such as [Database_Filler](https://github.com/Tinram/Database-Filler)) and create 150 rows of junk data for the next steps).
+Fill the database with test data (use a tool such as Spawner, or a script such as [Database_Filler](https://github.com/Tinram/Database-Filler)) and create 150 rows of junk data for the next steps.

 ```sql
 mysql> USE anon_test;